nononovak/otwadvent2018-ctfwriteup/day6.md

 ## Setup

-This challenged proved challenging for a number of reasons as I'll describe below, but I had the right idea for a solution basically from the beginning.
+This challenge proved challenging for a number of reasons as I'll describe below, but I had the right idea for a solution basically from the beginning.
 The description below is out-of-order in terms of how I solved the problem, but I think that this describes the solution to the problem in an easier-to-understand way.
 Since a lot of the implementation of this attack centered around getting the byte structure, offset, payload, etc setup exactly right, I found it easier to set this challenge up on my own virtual machine and experiment with.

 First off, the challenge provided only a pcap file.
 From this there were three HTTP connetions over TCP/8000.
 Two connections contained a `client` and `server` binary which I extracted.
 The third contained a protobuf specification which proved helpful in understanding the messages.
 There was also a good deal of UDP/1206 traffic which seemed to give a feel for what kind of traffic was sent with this protocol.

 The `client` and `server` binaries seemed to work just fine with an Ubuntu 18.04 OS.
 Below is some terminal output to give a feel for the setup.
-The `key` and `iv` were just random bytes, and the `priv` and `pub` were RSA keys created with openssl.
+The `key` and `iv` I used for testing were just random bytes, and the `priv` and `pub` were RSA keys created with openssl.

 ```sh
 # apt update && apt install -y libprotobuf-c1 libssl1.1